 - Once all the sugar has dissolved and the mix is 165 ℉, remove from heat and place the bowl in a standing mixture and mix on medium high for 5-7 minutes until the egg whites whip up and the mixture starts to cool.
-Once it starts to whip up, add the vanilla.
+Once it starts to whip up, add the vanilla if you haven't done so already.
 You can also use a hand mixer to mix it.

-- This frosting is best used the day you make it but it will last up to a day in the fridge.
+- This frosting is best the day you make it, but it will last a day or two in the fridge.

 - Marshmallow Frosting Recipe is adapted from here.